 A successful monthly report should be concise and easy to understand to keep all relevant stakeholders engaged with the analysis process.
-While the format and KPIs containing the report will vary depending on the topic or department you are addressing, there are a few standard elements that need to be included in your monthly progress reports for them to be efficient and successful.
-For instance, before creating them you need to ask yourself important questions such as: who am I addressing my report to?
+While the format and KPIs containing the report will vary depending on the topic or department you are addressing, a few standard elements must be included in your monthly progress reports for them to be efficient and successful.
+For instance, before creating them, you must ask yourself important questions such as: who am I addressing my report to?
 Which KPIs are the most relevant to track my goals?
-What data sources do I need to include to make my report complete?
+What sources do I need to include to make my report complete?
 Among these questions, a successful report should contain:

-- A summary of current performance: It might seem like an obvious point but is actually the most important one.
+- A summary of current performance: It might seem obvious, but is actually the most important one.
 As mentioned throughout this post, the sole purpose of a monthly status report is to provide information about the current performance of your business based on specific goals.
-It is important to consider that not all KPIs will be useful to portray your goals, so you need to carefully pick each metric that will help you tell your data story in the most efficient and clear way and not overcrowd your reports with useless data.
+It is important to consider that not all KPIs will be useful to portray your goals, so you need to carefully pick each metric that will help you tell your story in the most efficient and clear way and not overcrowd your reports with useless data.

-- Expected targets: Measuring progress against set targets or goals is a great way to motivate team members to improve their performance as well as to measure how far are you from completing your goals.
-For this purpose is that benchmark values should always be included in your reporting monthly.
-Popular targets are usually the previous month’s performance or industry standards.
-Here you should make sure that your benchmark values are realistic and attainable to your business.
+- Expected targets: Measuring progress against set targets or goals is a great way to motivate team members to improve their performance as well as to measure how far you are from completing your goals.
+For this purpose, benchmark values should always be included in your process.
+Popular targets are usually the previous month’s insights or industry standards.
+Here, you should make sure that your benchmark values are realistic and attainable for your business.

-- Past performance: Historical data plays a fundamental role in monthly reporting as it provides invaluable insights to improve current performance.
-By analyzing your historical data you can find relationships, trends, and patterns that can help you gain a better understanding of several aspects of your business.
+- Past performance: Historical data plays a fundamental role in a monthly report as it provides invaluable insights to improve current performance.
+By analyzing your historical development, you can find relationships, trends, and patterns that can help you gain a better understanding of several aspects of your business.
 For example, your customers' behaviors.

 Key Takeaways To Revolutionize Your Reporting

-By now you should be aware of how creating interactive reports with the help of modern solutions can take your business reporting to the next level.
-Throughout this insightful article, we provided you with powerful reasons for why you should implement monthly reporting in your business, and gave you a list of interactive examples including sales, finances, and monthly marketing reports.
-If you want to take a look at other examples such as IT monthly reports or Human Resources monthly reports browse our list of dashboard examples for several industries and functions.
+By now, you should be aware of how creating interactive reports with the help of modern solutions can take your business reporting to the next level.
+Throughout this insightful article, we provided powerful reasons why you should implement monthly reporting in your business.
+We gave you a list of interactive examples, including sales, finances, and marketing reports.
+If you want to look at other examples, such as IT or Human Resources monthly reports, browse our dashboard examples for several industries and functions.

-To summarize, creating interactive reports on a monthly basis will lead your business to improve its performance by enhancing the decision-making process, and most importantly, will keep every relevant stakeholder involved and engaged on each stage by providing a deeper understanding of trends and patterns thanks to powerful data visualizations.
+To summarize, creating interactive reports every month will lead your business to improve by enhancing the decision-making process and, most importantly, will keep every relevant stakeholder involved and engaged at each stage by providing a deeper understanding of trends and patterns thanks to powerful data visualizations.